Qualtrics, Decipher, and Alchemer - Translation Process for 3 Platforms

 If this is your first time looking into market research translation, then you’re in luck!
 It’s very likely that your chosen survey platform already has a way to handle translation.
 Most platforms allow you to translate surveys and send language-specific links to respondents—if you already know their language preferences—and allow respondents to adjust the language via drop-down menus.
 There’s some variation in how each platform handles translations, but most platforms all fit into the same general translation process framework.
-Because we’ve already discussed Confirmit survey translations in another blog, we’re going to focus here on three other survey platforms: Qualtrics, FocusVision Decipher, and Survey Gizmo.
+We’re going to focus here on three popular survey platforms: Qualtrics, Decipher, and Alchemer.

 Qualtrics Market Research Translation

 Qualtrics has the ability to handle translation directly within its platform.
 But doing so can come with a drawback: your translators won’t be able to apply Computer Assisted Translation (CAT) tools.
 It may also be difficult for your translators to use web-based translation tools if they’re located in regions of the world where internet connectivity isn’t as reliable as we’re used to here in the United States.
 The good news is that Qualtrics offers an export option.
 You can export your survey as either an Excel or XML file.
 Both of these file formats are great, because they’ll allow your translator to use CAT tools.
 (We personally prefer receiving XML so that we can use our proprietary XML-based technology to improve the translation process.)

 The export from Qualtrics will include both the source English, and a place to insert the translation for each language.
 The Qualtrics export file includes a section with the source language and a corresponding section for the translation.
 After your survey has been translated, your translators will send you the survey.
 All you need to do then is import it back into Qualtrics’ translation interface, and your survey is ready to go.